pokepark/PokemonRaidBot/README.md

 The bot will guide you through the creation of the raid poll by asking you for the gym, raid level, the pokemon raid boss, the time until the raid starts and the time left for the raid.
 Afterwards you can set the gym team by using the /team command.

+To search for the gym by partial or full name you can use `/start gym name`, e.g. `/start Brandenburger Tor`

 #### Screenshots
 #### Send `/start` to the bot to create a raid by gym selection:
 ![Command: /start](/screens/command-start.png?raw=true "Command: /start")